-Lately, there has been a massive number of research and talks about the benefits of walking and exercise in general but especially outdoor exercise for our wellbeing.
+Lately, there has been a massive number of talks and research about the benefits of walking and exercise in general but especially outdoor exercise for our wellbeing.

 We see more and more people really interested in their mental and physical health and there has been a huge increase in the lifestyle changes books, exercise clothing and tools, dieting options but especially outdoor activities.

 The outdoor exercise has been recognised to have the greatest positive impact on our life.
 People started to really enjoy long walks in nature, challenging themselves to walk the longest, run the fastest or climb the highest.

 Although, the UK is blessed with mild weather and not many dramatic weather-wise situations are around, still, there are few incidents which beg for good preparation.